TimonPost/laminar/README.md

 - [Contributing](https://github.com/amethyst/laminar/blob/master/docs/CONTRIBUTING)

 ## Examples
-These are some basic examples demonstrating how to use this crate.
-Please checkout our [examples](https://github.com/amethyst/laminar/tree/master/examples) for more.
+Please check out our [examples](https://github.com/amethyst/laminar/tree/master/examples) for more information.

 ### UDP API | [see more](https://github.com/amethyst/laminar/blob/master/examples/udp.rs)
 This is an example of how to use the UDP API.